 Others pay compound interest during a term, which means that index-linked interest that has already been credited also earns interest in the future.
 In either case, the interest earned in one term is usually compounded in the next.

 Margin/spread/administrative fee.
-In some annuities, the index-linked interest rate is computed by subtracting a percentage from any calculated change in the index.
+In some annuities, the index-linked interest rate is determined by subtracting a percentage from any calculated change in the index.
 This percentage might be used instead of or in addition to a participation rate.

 For example, if the calculated change in the index is 10 percent, your annuity might specify that 2.25 percent will be subtracted from the rate to determine the interest rate credited.
 In this example, the rate would be 7.75 percent (10 percent minus 2.25 percent equals 7.75 percent).
 The company subtracts the percentage only if the change in the index is a positive interest rate.